zlatozar/etudes/ComputerSimulation/InstructionSet.md

 | ```Instruction name```  | ```Format``` | ```OpCode(hex)``` | ```Assembly language``` | ```CCR effect``` |
 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 | Compare Character String                  | RR       |  0E           |    ```CCS, M1 R2```               |    GLE        |

-Register designator R2 names a register pair R2 and (R2+1) mod 16 (the second register will be called R2+1 throughout).
-The pair R2 and R2+1 should contain a string descriptor doubleword, with a character address A1 in bits 16 through 31 of register R2, a length L in bits 0 through 15 of register R2+1, and a character address A2 in bits 16 through 31 of register R2+1.
+Register designator R2 names a register pair R2 and (R2+1) `mod` 16 (the second register will be called R2+1 throughout).
+The pair R2 and R2+1(double word) should contain a string descriptor doubleword, with a character address A1 in bits 16 through 31 of register R2, a length L in bits 0 through 15 of register R2+1, and a character address A2 in bits 16 through 31 of register R2+1.
 To begin execution, A1, A2, and L are moved to internal registers, the CCR is